marcusikegami/patent-manager/README.md

 ### Database

-The database is a MySQL database, and the schema is located in the `database` folder.
+The database is a MySQL database, and the credentials can be configured in the .env file.

 ### .env